 Built-in SSO integrations to business applications

-AWS SSO offers you built-in SSO integrations to many business applications, including Salesforce, Box, and Office 365.
+AWS SSO offers you built-in SSO integrations to many business applications, including Salesforce, Box, and Microsoft 365.
 You can easily configure SSO access to these applications by following step by step instructions.
 AWS SSO guides you through entering the required URLs, certificates, and metadata.
 For a full list of business applications pre-integrated with AWS SSO, see AWS SSO Cloud Applications.

 SAML-enabled application configuration wizard